Eclectic Interior Design “Altars” a Hotel With a Divine Design Intervention

 If I were tasked with transforming a neoclassical church into a hip hotel, I can think of no better style to choose than eclectic.
 It’s the perfect way to bridge history with the present.

-The Line Hotel masterfully incorporates aspects of eclectic interior design while mixing in a splash of history and humor, making this a fascinating case study in the art of eclecticism.
+The LINE Hotel Washington DC masterfully incorporates aspects of eclectic interior design while mixing in a splash of history and humor, making this a fascinating case study in the art of eclecticism.

 In the American city most famous for mixing different people, cultures, and viewpoints, it seems logical that a hip boutique getaway should embrace a similar eclectic spirit in its interior design aesthetic.